 - Date: Display a calendar within the online submission form for your users to select a date.
 If importing products using our .csv template, the required format is “mm/dd/yyyy”.

 - Decimal Number: Use when requesting a numeric value for an attribute that needs to have the option of recording decimals, such as price per case or case weight.

-- Custom List: You can define your own list of choices.
+- Custom Selection List: You can define your own list of choices.
 Just add as a comma-delimited list.

-- Text: choose this option if you want a free-form text field.
+- Text: Choose this option if you want a free-form text field.

 - Whole Number: Use when requesting a numeric value for an attribute that does not require decimals.

-Editing Product Type Attributes
+Editing Custom Attributes

 - Once you create your attributes you have a few options to edit them.

 - Modify the order: if you want to adjust the ordering of your attributes, click on the row and drag and drop the attribute to the desired placement.
 This might come in handy if your suppliers are bulk uploading this data in a spreadsheet and want to be consistent with the ordering of the data in that template.